 Titanium cookware is lightweight, strong, nonporous, nonreactive, nonallergic, and oftentimes has an antibacterial coating.
 It heats up quickly and evenly and will last a long time because it's scratch-resistant and doesn't dent or warp.
 Plus, you can pop it in your oven as well as use on any stovetop.
 And get this, it's nonstick, too.

 If it sounds too good to be true, it just might be once you see it's price tag because titanium is very expensive.
 If you have the money for it though, it's usually worth the investment.

-Stainless Steel is one of the most popular choices in glass stove top cookware because it's moderately priced, easily keeps it shine, and is very durable.
+Stainless steel is one of the most popular choices in glass stovetop cookware because it's moderately priced, easily keeps its shine, and is very durable.
 It doesn't corrode or react with alkaline or acidic food either.

 The only downside is that is really doesn't conduct heat well.
 Luckily, companies have found a way to beat this by putting a copper or aluminum core in the bottom of pots and pans.

 All of these reasons make stainless steel cookware the most recommended cookware for glass stovetops, especially when considering the smooth, flat surface common of stainless steel pots and pans.

 Carbon steel cookware is fairly similar to cast iron; both are good at retaining heat and both are super durable.
 The difference, though, is that carbon steel is often a lot thinner, more lightweight, and has a smoother surface.

 The smooth surface is what you need to look out for carefully.
 Older carbon steel that has worn down may not be safe to use.